CastielWong/Laboratory/DevOps/Kubernetes/README.md

   - share the same network namespace, meaning that they share a single IP address originally assigned to the Pod
   - have access to mount the same external storage (volumes)
 - ephemeral in nature, and they do not have the capability to self-heal themselves
+- abstraction over container
+- usually 1 application per pod
+- each pod gets its own IP address
+- new IP address on re-creation

 ### Label
 - key-value pairs attached to Kubernetes objects (e.g. Pods, ReplicaSets, Nodes, Namespaces, Persistent Volumes)